This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Planting Dates for Winter Vegetables

-2. Late August/September: Direct sow spinach, mache, and root crops
+- Late August: Direct sow spinach and root vegetables

 Harvest Times for Winter Crops

-• Leafy greens like kale and spinach can be harvested continuously as needed
+- Leafy greens like kale and spinach become sweeter after frost – harvest continuously as needed

-• Root vegetables should be gathered before ground freezes solid
+- Root vegetables such as carrots and beets should be pulled before the ground freezes solid

-• Brussels sprouts and collards actually improve in flavor after light frosts
+- Brussels sprouts and collards actually improve in taste after light frosts hit them

-• Winter squash must be harvested before first hard freeze and stored properly
+- Winter squash must be gathered before the first hard freeze for proper storage

 Seasonal Garden Maintenance Tasks

-• Applying fresh mulch around plants for extra insulation
+- Refresh mulch around plants for insulation and moisture control.

 Common Winter Gardening Challenges